Jinger Duggar And Jeremy Vuolo Welcome Baby Girl: Check Out Her Joyful Name

 Jinger Duggar and Jeremy Vuolo didn’t reveal whether their baby girl was born in a hospital or at home.
 So far, the couple has only shared one photo of their daughter, and it’s difficult to tell where it was taken.
 There’s something that may be a hospital bracelet on Felicity’s left wrist, but there isn’t one visible on Jinger.
 It appears that the new mom is wearing a dark, soft cotton dress instead of a hospital gown.
 She’s also rocking her signature eyeliner and a little lip gloss.

 For Felicity’s first photo, her parents dressed her up in a pink and white striped dress, a white knit hat adorned with a big lace bow, and matching white shoes featuring smaller bows.
 If she’d arrived just a few hours sooner, she would have made her big debut on Jim Bob Duggar’s birthday.
-As previously reported by The Inquisitr, most of the Duggars helped their family patriarch mark the occasion by going out to dinner at Cracker Barrel on June 18.
-Michelle Duggar and a few of the older Duggar girls — Jana, Jill, and Jessa — are missing in photos taken during the celebration, so it’s possible that they flew to Jinger and Jeremy’s home in Laredo, Texas ahead of the arrival of the couple’s first child.
+As previously reported by the Inquisitr, most of the Duggars helped their family patriarch mark the occasion by going out to dinner at Cracker Barrel on June 18.
+Michelle Duggar and a few of the older Duggar girls — Jana, Jill, and Jessa — are missing in photos taken during the celebration, so it’s possible that they flew to Jinger and Jeremy’s home in Laredo, Texas, ahead of the arrival of the couple’s first child.

 The upcoming season of Counting On premieres Monday, July 30, at 9 p.m.
 ET on TLC, so Duggar fans better start praying that TLC will decide to do a quickie birth special for Jinger and Jeremy.